Wind ‘fingerprints’ show how Ida was different from Katrina

 Speed matters, but so does size

 Ida struck Louisiana on Aug.
-29 as a strong Category 4 on the Saffir-Simpson scale, with maximum winds of about 150 mph — much faster than the 125-mph maximum winds of Katrina, a Category 3.
+29 as a strong Category 4 on the Saffir-Simpson scale, with maximum winds of about 150 mph — much faster than the maximum winds of 125 mph from Katrina, a Category 3.

 But wind speed tells only one part of a hurricane’s destructive story.